 Facilities

-The hotel has 334 rooms and includes a lift and a reception desk.
-Services and facilities include room service, a hairdresser and a business centre.
+Units include 280 rooms located in a 3-storey main building and 2 auxiliary buildings.
+Staffed 24 hours a day, the reception desk provides a smooth check-in/check-out service.
+The hotel provides a cloakroom, a playroom, a conference room and a business centre.
 Wireless internet access in public areas allows guests to stay connected.
+The hotel has wheelchair-accessible facilities and a lift.
 Guests arriving by car can park their vehicles in the car park.
+Other services include a hotel shuttle bus.

 Rooms